Admiral Markets vs Tickmill Comparison

 Which broker offers more trading platforms?

-For trading platforms Admiral Markets supports a Proprietary Platform and Desktop Platform (Windows), whereas Tickmill supports a Desktop Platform (Windows) and ZuluTrade., neither have cTrader and DupliTrade
+For trading platforms Admiral Markets supports a Proprietary Platform and Desktop Platform (Windows), whereas Tickmill supports a Desktop Platform (Windows)., neither have cTrader, DupliTrade and ZuluTrade

 Does Admiral Markets offer MetaTrader?
 Does Tickmill offer MetaTrader?

 Both Admiral Markets and Tickmill offer the whole MetaTrader suite, which consists of both MetaTrader 4 and MetaTrader 5.
 If you’re new to MetaTrader 4 here’s our educational guide on how to use MT4.

 How do Admiral Markets and Tickmill differ in terms of minimum deposit?
 What about average spreads and funding options?

 Admiral Markets requires a minimum deposit of $100, while Tickmill requires a minimum deposit of $100.
 From our testing we found Admiral Markets offers spreads of 0.8 (July 2021), while Tickmill offers spreads of 0.51 (August 2022).
 Both Admiral Markets and Tickmill offer Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw) for deposits.

 Which brokers offers more tradeable asset classes, Admiral Markets or Tickmill?